5t3ph/moderncss-dot-dev/src/posts/equal-height-elements-flexbox-vs-grid.md

 date: 2020-04-09
 ---

-> _This is the second post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 Once upon a time (approximately 2013), I wrote a jQuery plugin to calculate equal height columns.
 It ensured that the very specific scenario of a row with three columns would keep the content boxes equal height no matter the length of the content they contained.
 The dominant layout method at the time - floats - did not handle this problem.

 {% carbonAd %}